wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    ![git eclipse menu 518x648](https://cloud.githubusercontent.com/assets/300046/25332307/ebf39f84-28b3-11e7-9d3b-5132a549cf13.png)

-   * Eclipse "Switch To" = git checkout

-   * Return to this picture after going through this course to see if you recognize what each GUI item does.
+   * The "Switch To" in Eclipse is the equivalent of `git checkout`.
+This avoids confusion with the "checkout" function in Subversion, which does something completely different than git checkout.
+Git does not isolate what is checked out nor lock portions of code like what Subversion does, which results in people waiting for others to finish.
+For this reason, many have migrated from Subversion to Git.
+   We will soon show how Git enables every portion of code to be worked on at the same time.

-   * See <a target="_blank" href="https://www.youtube.com/watch?v=rblGZRWqFVI">Using Git within Eclipse</a>
+   * See <a target="_blank" href="https://www.youtube.com/watch?v=C0bFLGJqnI8&list=PL-suslzEBiMo0B5RcAikOaqDLKoG9Okub">VIDEO: Using Git within Eclipse</a> May 21, 2013 by
+Dr. Brian Fraser

 ## Ways to obtain a file in Git repository